Liminova/liminova.github.io/index.md

 layout: home

 hero:
-  name: "Liminova"
+  name: Liminova
-  text: "A group of developers and CTF enjoyers!"
+  text: A group of developers and CTF enjoyers!
-  tagline: "We're a group of young developers, some of which happens to be interested in learning and playing Capture the Flag."
+  tagline: We're a group of young developers, some of which happens to be interested in learning and playing Capture the Flag.
+  image:
+    src: /logo.png
 ---

 <script setup>